musikid/pjdfstest/book/src/test-declaration.md

 Some features are not available for every file system.
 For tests requiring such features, the execution becomes opt-in.
-When a test need such feature, a variant of `FileSystemFeature` corresponding to this feature should be specified, by adding it after eventual `root` requirement and before the file types.
+When a test needs such feature, a variant of `FileSystemFeature` corresponding to this feature should be specified after potential `root` requirement and before file flags.
-Multiple features can be specified, with a comma `,` separator.
+Multiple features can be specified, each separated by a comma `,` separator.

 For example: